19 Super-Satisfying, Quick Soup Recipes for Dinner

 Celebrity chef Rachael Ray coined the term “stoup,” I believe, to describe her extra-thick soups that were almost, but not quite, stews.
 These are the rib-sticking soup recipes to pull out on a wintry evening.

 If I had to pick a favorite soup out of all the recipes in the world, one I could happily eat every day, it would be Italian wedding soup.
-The mini-meatballs (I make mine with ground turkey), the pastina, the escarole… it’s hearty and rich, but still brothy and fresh-tasting.
-This version gets cooked in the slow cooker — gotta love an excuse to use the Crock Pot.
-And the prep time is only 15 minutes!
-Definitely add a Parmesan rind to the pot if you have one.
+The mini-meatballs (here made with ground turkey and Parmesan), the orzo, chicken broth, and baby kale … it’s hearty and rich, but still brothy and fresh-tasting.
+This version takes only 40 minutes including prep time!
+The squeeze of lemon juice at the end brings all the flavors together.

 This curry soup is so vibrant, with tons of fresh vegetables and herbs, chicken, rice noodles, and coconut milk spiked with red curry paste, chili garlic sauce, soy sauce, and brown sugar.
 It hits all the salty-sweet-sour notes and then some.
 Grab a fork, because you’ll need more than a spoon for this bowl.